 There are some simple things you can do to reduce the amount of rubbish you accumulate in Japan.
-Take your own bag to the supermarket and say “Fukuro wa irimasen” to stop unnecessary bags being used.
+Take your own bag to the supermarket and say “Fukuro wa irimasen” to save money and reduce plastic consumption.
 Carry a pair of reusable chopsticks in your bag so that you never need to rely on waribashi.
 You can also affix the following note to your postbox to stop flyers you can’t read for products you don’t want being delivered: チラシを入れないで下さい

 Additionally, Haley Alt has created this lovely guide to help you figure out garbage issues!

-For more information, please check the Himi Garbage Disposal Guide.
+For more information, please check the Toyama City Garbage Guide.
 Please note that this is only meant to be a reference.
 It may differ in your city.